LuccaHellriegel/bot-command-center/README.md

 ### Backend

 Usual NodeJS and docker/compose stuff.

+Add a ".env" with OPENAI_API_KEY=... to the main folder or add it otherwise to the env.

 To configure the bots, check out bots-example.json.
 You need to write a bots.json file in the main folder.
 Some more info about the format can be found in config.ts or here: